apwbs/MARTSIA-Algorand/README.md

 and store it on chain.
 The user, in order to get the key, has to run `python3 server_monitor_reader.py` script specifying the authority address invoked.
 The script is going to retrieve the key and store it in a private database.
 After having obtained all the key parts, just run the 'reader.py' script as described above.

+### Message reading

+Once you have obtained a part of a key from all the authorities, open the 'reader.py' file and run the generate_public_parameters() function.
+Then put the right values in the message_id and slice_id constants and run the main() function to read the message.